AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 > Over the Monte Carlo sampling, the chance of returning an invalid
 > label-radius pair is at most $\alpha$.

+These samples play a different role from attack samples.
+They estimate a probability under the specified Gaussian distribution.
+A statistical confidence bound on that probability, combined with the analytic smoothing theorem, covers every adversarial perturbation in the certified ball.
+The remaining failure probability $\alpha$ concerns the Monte Carlo certification procedure.

 The standard certification procedure uses many noisy samples, computes the confidence bound, and either returns a radius or **abstains**.
 A narrow vote margin may identify the winning class while providing insufficient statistical